mikhae1/execmd/README.md

-# Exec-cmd
+# execmd

-Exec-cmd is a Golang library providing a simple interface to shell commands execution
+`execmd` is a simple Go package providing an interface for shell command execution.
+It wraps [exec](https://golang.org/pkg/os/exec/) to invoke command in a system shell and redirects multiple `stdout`, `stderr` into a single `stdout` using prefixes.
+It supports both local and remote commands execution, remote commands are implemented by invoking [OpenSSH](https://www.openssh.com/) binary.

 ## Key features

-* execute command in system shell, so you could use shell variables, pipes, redirections
-* execute shell commands remotely and localy
+* local and remote commands execution
-* interface is similar to [exec](https://golang.org/pkg/os/exec/)
+* simple interface similar to [exec](https://golang.org/pkg/os/exec/)
-* real time `stdout` and `stderr` output with fancy colors and prefixes
+* shell environment variables, pipes and redirection are supported
-* remote commands execution is implemented by wrapping [OpenSSH](https://www.openssh.com/) SSH client, so all your ssh configuration (including ssh agent forwarding) works as expected
+* system ssh configuration is supported (including `ssh-agent` forwarding)
-* run remote commands on several host (for cluster operations): parallel and serial execution is supported
+* you can run single command on multiple hosts (for cluster operations): parallel and serial execution is supported
+* real time `stdout` and `stderr` output with fancy coloring and prefixing
+* output buffers could be captured to access them programmatically

 ## Installation